 Government Assistance

-Government assistance is the second option for the numerous employees who are ineligible to get paid during their FMLA leave.
+Government assistance is the second option for the numerous employees ineligible to get paid during their FMLA leave.
 Public agencies move slowly, but you do not have to return the money or benefits.

 Personal Use